-This book is forthcoming in Spring/Summer 2020.
+This book is forthcoming in Spring 2021.
 Click here to download the pre-order form and save 20%

 St Gregory's Minster, Kirkdale, North Yorkshire: Archaeological Investigations and Historical Context is the result of circa 20 years of work on and around the church of St Gregory's Minster, Kirkdale, North Yorkshire.
 It is primarily concerned with material relating to approximately the late 8th century onwards, detailing the fabric as well as excavations around the church and in the fields immediately adjacent.
 Associated material culture was sparse but reflected high-status.
 It is open to doubt whether any building was identified to equate with the earliest Anglo-Saxon artefacts, although these are considered too numerous to have been introduced to the site subsequently.
 A succession of three church buildings are linked to a putative focus on the north side of the church, to which, it is argued, pre-Conquest elite burials were orientated.
 A pre-Conquest 'building site' to the north of the churchyard overlays an area of earlier burials.